 Unfortunately, all the media attention being given to voter suppression efforts has tended to obscure a deeper and more serious problem with voting in the United States: voter turnout has been chronically low for decades.
 Turnout was unusually high in the bitterly contested 2020 election, with a record 66% going to the polls.
 But this contrasts with an average turnout of 56.6% in the ten previous presidential contests.
-Time will tell whether this was an anomaly.
+Time will tell whether 2020 was an anomaly.
 In any case, the fact remains that most other advanced democracies do better at getting their voters to participate.
 Consider Belgium where recent voter turnout was 88% — or Sweden 87%, Australia 91%, Norway 78%, Italy 73%, the Netherlands 82% and Germany 76%.
 On an OECD list of advanced Western democracies, we rank 26th out of 32 countries.
 It is even worse on a worldwide scale, where we rank 138th out of 172 democracies for voter turnout.
 And that is if we are considering the relatively high U.S. turnout in presidential election years.
 Turnout is even lower if you look at off-year Congressional elections in the United States, where turnout in 2014 hit a 70 year low with only 33% of voting age Americans going to the polls.
 On a worldwide scale, we rank 138th out of 172 democracies for voter turnout.

 On a worldwide scale, we rank 138th out of 172 democracies for voter turnout.